 The Bachelor of Science in Nursing degree with the required Great Commission Minor is a four-year program that prepares competent, professional nurses to provide compassionate care based on a Christian worldview.

-Nursing graduates of Truett McConnell University’s Division of Nursing will advance the profession of nursing and have a global impact on healthcare by modeling moral leadership and evidence-based practice, utilizing critical thinking and communication skills, and embodying the character and servanthood of Jesus Christ.
+Nursing graduates of Truett McConnell University’s School of Nursing will advance the profession of nursing and have a global impact on healthcare by modeling moral leadership and evidence-based practice, utilizing critical thinking and communication skills, and embodying the character and servanthood of Jesus Christ.

 All students will have a variety of clinical experiences in multiple practice sites and work with indigent and vulnerable populations.
 Graduates of the Truett McConnell University’s Division of Nursing program will be eligible to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN) which is a requirement to practice as a professional registered nurse.